seibelsh/sgamesolver/docs/source/index.rst

 ===========

-Stochastic Game Solver, short: **sGameSolver**, is a python package to compute stationary or Markov perfect equilibria of stochastic games, using the homotopy continuation method.
+Stochastic Game Solver, short: **sGameSolver**, is a python package to compute stationary or Markov perfect equilibria of stochastic games using the homotopy continuation method.

-Some useful links:
+Further useful links:

 - Source code is hosted on `GitHub <https://github.com/davidpoensgen/sgamesolver>`_.
 - Also on GitHub is an `issue tracker <https://github.com/davidpoensgen/sgamesolver/issues>`_